Low-density lipoprotein: Testing

-Blood tests commonly report LDL-C: the amount of cholesterol which is estimated to be contained with LDL particles, on average, using a formula, the Friedewald equation.
-In clinical context, mathematically calculated estimates of LDL-C are commonly used as an estimate of how much low density lipoproteins are driving progression of atherosclerosis.
+Blood tests commonly report LDL-C: the amount of cholesterol that is estimated to be contained with LDL particles, on average, using a formula, the Friedewald equation.
+In a clinical context, mathematically calculated estimates of LDL-C are commonly used to estimate how much low-density lipoproteins drive the progression of atherosclerosis.
 The problem with this approach is that LDL-C values are commonly discordant with both direct measurements of LDL particles and actual rates of atherosclerosis progression.

-Direct LDL measurements are also available and better reveal individual issues but are less often promoted or done due to slightly higher costs and being available from only a couple of laboratories in the United States.
-In 2008, the ADA and ACC recognized direct LDL particle measurement by NMR as superior for assessing individual risk of cardiovascular events.
+Direct LDL measurements are also available and better reveal individual issues but are less often promoted or done due to slightly higher costs and are available from only a couple of laboratories in the United States.
+In 2008, the American Diabetes Association (ADA) and American College of Cardiology (ACC) recognized direct LDL particle measurement by NMR as superior for assessing individual risk of cardiovascular events.

 Estimation of LDL particles via cholesterol content

-Chemical measures of lipid concentration have long been the most-used clinical measurement, not because they have the best correlation with individual outcome, but because these lab methods are less expensive and more widely available.
+Chemical measures of lipid concentration have long been the most-used clinical measurement, not because they have the best correlation with individual outcomes but because these lab methods are less expensive and more widely available.